unravelin/ravelin-core-ios-xcframework-demo/README.md

 * Data that their app or SDK collects and its purpose.
 * Required Reason APIs that their app or SDK uses and the reason for using them.

-Starting with version 1.1.2, the RavelinCore SDK includes a privacy manifest file and are also [digitally signed](https://developer.apple.com/documentation/xcode/verifying-the-origin-of-your-xcframeworks).
+Starting with version 1.1.2, RavelinCore includes a privacy manifest file and are also [digitally signed](https://developer.apple.com/documentation/xcode/verifying-the-origin-of-your-xcframeworks).

 In this respect, the SDK gathers the following data types to help prevent fraud: